quintans/Jaystore/README.md

 ## Relevant changes to the original Jaystore

-* In order to have autocompletion for TypeScript I moved the script section of `.vue` files into separate `.ts` files ahad them referenced in the `.vue` file.
+* In order to have autocompletion for TypeScript I moved the script section of `.vue` files into separate `.ts` files and had them referenced in the `.vue` file.
-* Converted products store into services.
+* Converted store module `products` into a service.
-* Product state is retrived when you enter a page, meaning ProductList and ProductCatalog get the list of products from the backend on page enter.
+* Product state is retrived when you enter a page, meaning ProductList and ProductCatalog get the list of products from the backend on page create.
-* Comunication between ProductList and SaveProductForm is done by an event bus with the help of `@Listen`decorator.
+* Comunication between ProductList and SaveProductForm is done by an event bus with the help of `@Listen` decorator.

 ## Scripts